Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Results

 \subsection{Control of the IRBB-33 model}

 In the case of the IRBB-33 network, we have to modify the reward scheme.
-As can be seen in Fig.~\ref{fig:pbn33_data1}, the reward scheme introduced in Sec.~\ref{sec:framework}, referred to as the \emph{mixed reward}, does not lead to any improvement of the average episode length during training over 200\,000 training steps.
-After trying different reward schemes for this network (data not shown), we found that the following scheme
+As can be seen in Fig.~\ref{fig:bn33_data1}, the reward scheme introduced in Sec.~\ref{sec:algorithm}, referred to as the \emph{mixed reward}, does not lead to any improvement of the average episode length during training over 200\,000 training steps.

-It improves the training of the DRL agent significantly, as can be seen in Fig.~\ref{fig:pbn33_data2}, where the convergence is achieved in tens of thousands of steps.

-The average control strategy length obtained with pbn-STAC is $9.2$, as presented in Tab.~\ref{tab:control_res}.
-The length is again larger than in the optimal case, but the overhead is stable with respect to the results obtained for the BN models of melanoma.
-Again, as can be observed in Fig.~\ref{fig:pbn33}, in the majority of cases the strategies are of length one, which perfectly corresponds with the optimal strategy.
-Unfortunately, there are a~few very long ones, which give rise to the higher average value.